-This course focuses on algebraic and numerical skills in a context of applications and problem-solving to prepare students for Statistics or Contemporary Mathematics.
+This course focuses on algebraic and numerical skills in a context of applications and problem-solving to prepare students for Statistics.
 Topics will include quantitative relationships, patterning and algebraic reasoning, functional reasoning, probabilistic and statistical reasoning, incorporating quantitative communication skills and technology.